-This site reports an open exploration, on behalf of the Nominet Trust, into how we can use digital technology later in life, and also some ideas that flowed from that.
-During the exploration - summarised here - we gathered ideas and resources on an open document and ideas platform, ran a workshop, and wrote a series of blog posts.
+This site reports an open exploration in 2012-13, on behalf of the Nominet Trust, into how we can use digital technology later in life, and also some ideas that flowed from that.
+During the exploration - reported and summarised on a blog - we gathered ideas and resources on an open document and ideas platform, ran a workshop, and wrote a series of blog posts.
 The output from the main exploration, from October 2012 to March 2013, was a set of themes and provocations, with back-up references.
 The team was David Wilcox, Drew Mackie, Steve Dale and John Popham - with many contributions from others during the open process.
 Thanks everyone.

 Below are the headline themes and provocations from the report - more detail here.

 Our exploration into digital technology in later life was mainly focused on the individual, and those who could help in using technology.
 Shirley Ayres developed a complementary report about online innovation and how it can enhance care services - something about which she reports and consults on extensively.
 Links to Shirley’s research here.